makrai/notes/jurafsky-slp-ch14-dep-parse.md

   * tree is then said to be projective if all the arcs are projective.
 All the
   * There are, however constructions which lead to non-projective trees, particularly in languages with a relatively flexible word order
-  * e.g.  _JetBlue canceled our flight this morning which was already late_
+  * eg  _JetBlue canceled our flight this morning which was already late_
     * the arc from _flight_ to its modifier _was_ is non-projective since there is no path from flight to the intervening words _this_ and _morning_
   * A dependency tree is projective if it can be drawn with no crossing edges